Jswig/cookiecutter-flexible-ml/README.md

 │   └── raw            <- The original, immutable data dump.
 ├── notebooks          <- Jupyter notebooks
-├── output             <- For outputs of running the analysis │   ├── visualizations <- Visualization
+├── output             <- For outputs of running the analysis │   ├── visualizations <- Visualizations generated during the analysis
-│   └── models         <- Saved models and predictions
+│   └── models         <- Saved models and predictions.
 │
-└── src                <- Source code for this project
+└── src                <- Source code for this project.
-    └── __init__.py    <- Makes this a python module
+    └── __init__.py    <- Makes this a Python module.
 ```

 ## License